 You might be underselling your services.
-Consider your expertise and your experience, and perhaps consult a few colleagues to see what the industry standards are.
-While you may not be able to increase your rates significantly from one project to the next, a gradual increase is more realistic.
+Consider your expertise and experience, and perhaps consult a few colleagues to see the industry standards.
+While you may be unable to increase your rates significantly from one project to the next, a gradual increase is more realistic.

 It doesn’t matter if the profitability of your project looks good on paper.
 If you’re not tracking your expenses, you’re more likely to go over budget.
 While you can use a simple spreadsheet and input the figures manually, an online accounting tool that syncs your accounting and project tracking will be much more efficient.

-A good rule of thumb is to go over your expenses on a weekly basis.
-Then, assign them to the right projects — which can be done automatically within an online platform.
-This applies to items like contractor bills, hours employees worked on the project, and invoices from vendors.
+A good rule of thumb is to go over your expenses every week.
+Then, assign them to suitable projects — which can be done automatically within an online platform.
+This applies to contractor bills, hours employees worked on the project, and creating an invoice for your customers.

 Projects that go past the deadline go over budget.
-Compare your estimated time for different tasks to the actual time spent to uncover any patterns.
+Compare your estimated time for different tasks to the time spent to uncover patterns.

-Unplanned tasks could be something you forgot to account for or something your client came up with when the project was already underway.
-Either way, this is an indication that you need to develop a better project planning system where every possible aspect of the project is considered and discussed beforehand.
-You can even put a billable rate for unplanned additions into your project proposals.
+Unplanned tasks could be something you forgot to account for, or your client came up with when the project was already underway.
+Either way, this indicates that you need to develop a better project planning system where every possible aspect of the project is considered and discussed beforehand.
+You can even add a billable rate for unplanned additions to your project proposals.

 Repetitive tasks that are the same for every project should be put on autopilot.
-Billing and accounting are two non-billable tasks that tend to take a lot of time for small business owners.
+Billing and accounting are two non-billable tasks that take a lot of time for small business owners.
 Tracking billable time and expenses automatically in an integrated online platform can save you significant time.
-That way you can complete billable tasks more efficiently.
+That way, you can complete billable tasks more efficiently.

 Review all bills and contractor expenses.
-Can one of your employees do all or parts of the work that was done by a contractor?
+Can one of your employees do all or parts of the work that a contractor did?
 Can you get a better deal on the software that you are using?

 Step 2: Start Tracking Profitability in Real-time